lucasfit01/dwa-orientation-curriculum/assignments/software-setup-and-terminal-basics-assignment.md

     1. In your Terminal, execute `npm -v`.
     2. The output should display the version of NPM in the format 'x.y.z'.
   - [ ] GIT is installed, git user is set.
-    1. In your terminal, execute 'git -v'.
+    1. In your terminal, execute `git -version`.
     2. The output should display the git version in the format 'git version x.yy.z'.
     3. In your terminal, execute `git config user.name`.
     4. The output should display the git user's name.
     5. In your terminal, execute `git config user.email`.
     6. The output should display the git user's email.
   - [ ] SSH key is set and connected to your GitHub account.
-    1. In your terminal, execute `ssh -T git@github`.
+    1. In your terminal, execute `ssh -T git@github.com`.
     2. If asked to verify the fingerprint, answer 'Yes'.
     3. The output should say: 'Hi USERNAME!
 You've successfully authenticated...'.
 - [ ] You can use basic terminal commands.